Gunkanjima: Nagasaki’s Abandoned Battleship Island

 This is the residential area.
 Though deserted now, countless people used to live in housing complexes like this one.
 At its peak, Gunkanjima boasted a population density nine times that of Tokyo.

 These square-shaped frames lined up in a row are pillars that were used for a conveyor belt.
-Coal moved along these to be stored in a coal yard, and were then loaded onto a carrier.
+Coal moved along these to be stored in a coal yard, and was then loaded onto a carrier.

 Inside the Ruins